RobertZenz/BobbysTutorials/Other/RSS With Dovecot/content.markdown

 2. Prerequisites
 ----------------

 You'll need a server with Dovecot and a new mailbox.
-I'd adivce against using an already existing one, because that might lead to problems when it comes to processing the e-mail in the drafts directory.
+I'd advice against using an already existing one, because that might lead to problems when it comes to processing the e-mail in the drafts directory.
 You'll also need [feed2imap][feed2imap] and bash.
 Why bash?
 Because I did not test it in another shell.